 I teach philosophy because I believe the reasoning skills constitutive of good philosophical argument enable students to become better moral actors — an especially important skill as our globalizing world puts us in contact with an ever-increasing number of people from diverse backgrounds with distinct ways of life.

 To that end my pedagogy focuses on developing my students’ critical reasoning capacities.
 Nevertheless, I am consistently pleased to find that many of my students also come to share my estimation that philosophy’s subject matter is itself a rich and enjoyable one!

 My primary teaching interests are in practical philosophy including normative ethics, political theory, and gender and feminist philosophy.
 I also have extensive experience teaching experience in applied courses that deal with contemporary public issues, bioethics, and environmental ethics.
 In addition, I have taught modules on other topics as diverse as as epistemology, philosophy of identity, and historical perspectives on thinkers like Nietzsche.

-Click here for more information on my teaching philosophy, commitment to inclusive pedagogy, as well as other teaching materials outlined in my teaching portfolio.
+For more information on my teaching philosophy, commitment to inclusive pedagogy, as well as other teaching materials (including teaching evaluations) please check out my teaching portfolio.

 - Introduction to Philosophy